+For military drivers, USAA's average rate of $602 per year will likely be the most affordable option.
 The most expensive car insurance for full coverage is Farmers, costing $1,291 per year on average.

 Please note that your individual costs will vary from these examples.
 Rates are for a policy with comprehensive and collision insurance with $100,000 in bodily injury liability coverage per person, $300,000 in bodily injury liability coverage per accident and $100,000 in property damage coverage per accident.

 How to Compare Cheap Tennessee Car Insurance Quotes Online

 You can get a reasonably accurate quote using the online quote tool provided by most insurers in Tennessee.

 - When comparing quotes, use consistent limits.
 For example, if you get a quote with one carrier for $50,000 in bodily liability insurance per accident, you should use the same number when comparing costs with other providers.

 - Most Tennessee insurance companies allow you to receive quotes online.
 Compare costs for an average driver by using MoneyGeek's auto insurance calculator.
 For a more personalized quote, you'll need to provide insurers with your specific needs and driver profile or use MoneyGeek’s price data as a guide to find suitable company websites to review.

 - The three cheapest companies for liability coverage in Tennessee are USAA, GEICO and State Farm.
 You can begin your research by getting rates from these insurers.